 When death is unexpected, you will likely be unprepared and may not be aware of many of the necessary steps.
 If there was no chance to plan, this can be a daunting task.

-Here is a list that you, your family, and the executor can refer to so you know what needs to be done and can help you organize these tasks during this difficult time.
+Click on the checklist button below to view a list that you, your family, and the executor can refer to so you know what needs to be done and can help you organize these tasks during this difficult time.
 Make copies of the checklist and spread out the tasks if you can.
 Keep the list in a convenient place so that you can check off tasks to keep track of what you have done.